 - a substantial change in the ownership of the company concerned.

-This limitation does not apply if the changes mentioned earlier take place in the course of a reorganization, the aim of which is the maintenance of a workplace.
+This limitation does not apply if the changes mentioned earlier take place in the course of a reorganization that aims to maintain a workplace.

 Crystallization of tax charges

 The purchaser should obtain an appropriate indemnity from the seller that tax charges have been fully paid.